KillianDavitt/docker-nebula/Developing on Docker with Stack Emacs Yesod and Intero.md

 We will now explain how to provision a node in the SCSSNebula, fully configured to act as a docker host.
 We must provision a node using one of the UI's provided by SCSSNebula, using a disk image supplied, and then install docker on this node.
 Once you have a suitably configured virtual machine, the disk image associated with it can be used as a basis for new virtual machines so that you do not have to repeat this configuration.
 We conclude this section by explaining how to save the disk image for future use.

 Note that you can achieve this via the updated UI available to SCSSNebula users [here](http://scssnebulateaching2.scss.tcd.ie:9869/), or via the older interfaces available for [staff](http://scssnebularesearch.scss.tcd.ie:4567/ui) or [students](http://scssnebulateaching.scss.tcd.ie:4567/ui).
+Note that yo may not have access to all interfaces.
 The steps for each are different: we include both methods next before proceeding to installation of _Docker_.

+Note also that you will most likely not be able to access these UIs from outside the college networks.

 ### 3.1.1 Create a virtual machine using the newer UI ###